jcardonamde/jcardonamde/README.md

 - :sweat_smile: I'm full stack but I love the frontend

-- :video_camera: Recently created my [YouTube channel](https://www.youtube.com/channel/UCTpyIegZckVqCfPhYSNTsOQ) (in Spanish) called Sabini Souls

 - 📫 How to reach me **info@jonathancardona.com**

 - 📄 Know about my experiences, let's connect on [LinkedIn](https://www.linkedin.com/in/jonathan-cardona-calderon-co/)

+- :video_camera: Recently created my [YouTube channel](https://www.youtube.com/channel/UCTpyIegZckVqCfPhYSNTsOQ) (in Spanish) called Sabini Souls

-- ⚡ Fun fact: **I love reading about the universe, write poetry, sharing with friends and playing sports**
+- ⚡ Fun fact: I love reading about the universe, write poetry, sharing with friends and playing sports

+- 🚀 Always open to new opportunities and collaborations! **Let's connect and build something amazing together!**

 <br/>